CoderNoOne/Spring-Web-Application/README.md

 ---
 ### 1. About

 A simple application in a multi-layered architecture that allows you to manage your shopping list.
 The application provides register and login  functionalities.
 On the user page, you can enter a list of your purchases in selected categories, and delete them if necessary.
 Based on the entered data, various shoppping statistics are calculated and presented in charts and tables.
+The application frontend content is written in polish language (due to postgraduate studies requirements).
+Main pages are presented below:

 Home page
 ![home_page](https://i.imgur.com/01FoDX9.jpg)